The Next Big Revenue Management Innovation

 It’s more clustered than ever.

-This shift has been driven by urgent cost containment, efficiency, and talent pool pressures – and it’s a safe bet those forces will be ominous features on the hospitality landscape for the foreseeable future.
+This shift has been driven by cost containment, efficiency, and talent pool pressures – and it’s a safe bet those forces will be ominous features on the hospitality landscape for the foreseeable future.

 Today, 1 RM with 5, 15, 25 hotels is the norm while single-property DORMs are nearly extinct.